LearnOnDemandSystems/docs/guides/cloud-slice/AWS/aws-cloud-slice-setup.md

 The following are required to use AWS Cloud Slice with LOD:

-- AWS account: must be a **root** account that can be set up as an organization.
+- **AWS account**: must be a **root** account that can be set up as an organization.
 It cannot be a sub-account from an existing organization.
 - Billing must be set up on the account
-- An IAM User Account must be created
+- An **IAM User Account** must be created

+    >[!alert] It is highly recommended to **use an AWS account that is dedicated to Cloud Slice lab use**.
+This account should not be an extension of your organization's production AWS account that may be used for other purposes.

 ## Enable Cloud Slice support in your AWS Account(s)